 Click Sign Up.
 Databricks will send an email to the address you entered.

-Open the “Welcome to Databricks” email and click the link to verify your mail address.
-The Account Owner Login page opens with your credentials filled in.
+Open the “Welcome to Databricks” email and click the link to verify your email address.
+The account registration page opens and prompts you for a new password.

-Fill in your Billing Details and click Next Step.
+On the Billing Details page, enter your credit card billing information and click Next Step.

-Follow the steps in Configure Your AWS Account to configure your AWS account information.
+Follow the instructions in Configure your AWS account to configure your AWS account information.

-Follow the steps in Configure AWS Storage to configure your AWS storage information.
+Follow the instructions in Configure AWS storage to configure your AWS storage information.

 Agree to the Terms of Service and click Deploy.
 The deployment link displays.